kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---
 title: In the AI Era, Framework Expertise Matters More Than Community Size — Kora Framework
+date: 2026-08-17
 description: Why an explicit, inspectable framework like the Kora Framework helps AI coding agents more than a large community and abundant forum answers.
 search:
   exclude: true
 ---

-# In the AI Era, Framework Expertise Matters More Than Community Size
+# In the AI Era, Framework Expertise Matters More Than Community Size { #ai-era-framework-expertise }

+**August 17, 2026**

 For most of the modern history of software development, the size of a framework's community was treated as a technical property.